openshift-labs/learn-katacoda/intro-openshift/service-binding/04-deploying-the-database.md

 ![Databases Category](../../assets/intro-openshift/service-binding/04-databases-category.png)

 In the environment used for this course, the only option presented should be that for a PostgreSQL database.
-Click on _PostgreSQL (Persistent)_ in the lower pane to start setting up the deployment for the application.
+Click on _PostgreSQL (Persistent)_ in the lower pane to start setting up the deployment for the database.

-The first splash screen displayed will provide information on the PostgreSQL database whgich can be deployed.
+The first splash screen displayed will provide information on the PostgreSQL database which can be deployed.

 ![PostgreSQL Information](../../assets/intro-openshift/service-binding/04-postgresql-information.png)